KristinaChausheva/react-redux/README.md

-simple demo managing react state wiht redux toolkit
+simple demo a counter with increment and decrement button shocasing react state management with redux toolkit (App.js) and contextAPi (App1.js)